Distance: 8 miles Round-Trip | Time: 4– 6 hours | Level: Hard

 What to Pack for Hiking Hanakāpīʻai Falls Trail

 The hike is lengthy and taxing, and, therefore, requires some thought and preparation for what to bring along.

 I recommend wearing a comfortable pair of hiking shoes.
 Due to the length of the trail, you’re going to need shoes that are supportive with good tread.
 Rain is common on the north shore of Kaua’i and the trail is often wet and slippery.
 My go-to trail shoes are the Saucony Peragrine ST 11s.

-As with all day hikes, a small, compact backpack is also helpful.
+As with all-day hikes, a small, compact backpack is also helpful.
 I always hike with my Gregory Nano 16L.
 It’s the perfect size for your hiking essentials.
-Having a pack makes sure your hands are free during the hike and keeps all your things in once place.
+Having a pack makes sure your hands are free during the hike and keeps all your things in one place.

 Hiking the Kalalau Trail